jmcmullen/create-t3-turbo-old/README.md

 ### 4. Configuring Next-Auth to work with Expo

-In order for the CSRF protection to work when developing locally, you will need to set the AUTH_URL the same IP address your expo dev server is listening on.
+In order for the CSRF protection to work when developing locally, you will need to set the AUTH_URL as the same IP address your expo dev server is listening on.
 This address is displayed in your Expo CLI when starting the dev server.

 ## FAQ